 I don’t love it enough to die for it, though.
 And if I believed it was detrimental to my health, I’d give it up right away.

-I started writing this article to find out what was bad about coffee; to see if there were reasons to stop drinking it.
+I started writing this article to find out what was bad about coffee and to see if there are reasons to stop drinking it.

-However, the more papers I read and reviewed (many of which you’ll find in the references section at the end), the more I realized that it’s seriously good for you.
+However, the more papers I read and reviewed (many of which you’ll find in the references section at the end), the more I realized that coffee is seriously good for you.